 Some also include whistleblowers and other anonymous therein: forced to carry out illegal actions in the general interest such as during the disclosure of Panamanian documents.

 But this is an exclusively Manichean point of view and they should be considered black hat (in both meanings of the term).
 They are also aware and do not pretend to wear a hat, which makes any debate about color pointless.

 The problem with grey hat definitions is that you can't be both white and black on the same axis:

 - For white hat, no legal action erases illegal action, an intrusion remains an intrusion, even if you have good intentions,

 - For black hat, their spiritual quest transcends morality and is incompatible with a venal state of mind.
 For a real black hat, the only criterion is "who takes precedence between the greed and the search for knowledge?"

 In this sense, you will only encounter two kinds of grey hat:

-- Impostors who seek media fame by playing on two fronts because it is mysterious and reassuring.
+- Impostors who seek media fame by playing on both side because it is mysterious and reassuring.
 You could think of them as white hat in both senses of the word, the complete opposite of the whistleblowers they claim to identify with.
 To avoid unless you have second degree and popcorn.

-- Shy people who do not assume their black hat side in search of knowledge (because it is true that said like that, it is a little naive) and therefore add a touch of white to tell that they are not evil.
+- Shy people who do not assume their black hat side in search of knowledge (because said like that, it is a little naive) and therefore add a touch of white to tell that they are not evil.
 Avoid unless you like rainbows, paillettes and unicorns.

 If you are worried about your position between light and dark, start by breathing slowly.
 Then repeat to yourself over and over: “these dichotomies are polysemous”.
 Finally, remember that nobody cares so why bother?